 Using the keypad on the Scanner's faceplate, you can start the initialization countdown, start and stop recording, and adjust the interval and significant change threshold settings.
-The keypad can also be used while the Scanner is recording to display real-time levels of volts.
+The keypad can also be used while the Scanner is recording to display real-time levels of volts, amps and other power measurements.